Xe/site/blog/fun-with-redirection-2021-09-22.markdown

 ---

-Thanks to violet spark for looking over this post and fact-checking as well as helping mend some of the brain dump and awkward wording into more polished sentences.
+Thanks to violet spark, cadence, and AstroSnail for looking over this post and fact-checking as well as helping mend some of the brain dump and awkward wording into more polished sentences.